 Of course, don’t skip your regular meals either.
 You should snack at least once an hour, so bear this timetable in mind so that your body stays nourished.
 Did you know that Grand Canyon National Park Service recommends eating double your regular intake of carbs and salty foods when going on such an intense hike?
 That is right, so don’t forget to bring your favorite trail mix, peanut butter, energy bars, and other amazing snacks that’ll raise your energy levels.
 These are true hiking essentials you must have in your backpack!

 What should I eat after a hike?

 Speaking of nutrition after a hike, you should go for foods rich in protein and complex sugars.
 For example, many people enjoy a good old protein shake after a physical activity of any kind.
 If you’re one of those people, too, be sure to bring your trusty protein shaker bottle.
-Just prepare all the dry ingredients in advance, so the last step is adding water into the mixture.
+Just prepare all the dry ingredients in advance, so the last step is adding water to the mixture.

 Also, you can prepare an entire meal and leave it in a car cooler.
 Grilled chicken breasts with some fresh vegetables are never a bad choice.
 Of course, visiting your favorite restaurant on the way home is another great option.
 Make sure to pick a protein-packed meal instead of junk food and you’ll do a great job.
 Just refuel within one hour after your hike and you’ll be more than fine!

 Apart from proper nutrition, sufficient water intake is another factor you must consider when going on a hike.
 It doesn’t matter if you’re going for a quick 1-hour hike around your neighborhood or a long hiking trip in the mountains – you must bring at least one water bottle in your backpack.
 Hitting the trail when you’re not hydrated enough should be avoided at all costs.